Top 100 Content Marketing Question: What is the best way to better engage readers?

 This approach sounds simple, but most websites fail to do it.
 A study called “Why Your Website Fails Buyers” shows that only 42% of B2B buyers say it’s easy to find the next relevant piece of content.
 Ouch!

-As you organize content on your website, put like with like.
+As you organize content on your website, but like with like.
 The vast majority of buyers want related content neatly packaged together.

 In fact, 93% of buyers ask that related content be packaged together, says the DemandGen B2B Content Preferences Survey.

-Once you intrigue a reader, offer various short-form content – videos, blogs, web pages or infographics — as 2 minute, 400-word pieces of content.
+Once you intrigue a reader, offer various short-form content – videos, blogs, web pages, or infographics — as 2 minutes, 400-word pieces of content.

 Where to get ideas about what to say in 2 minutes?
 From your Message Map.